heygautam2001/QSpiders/java.md

     2. Points related to setter method.
        - It should be public .
        - Its return type should be void.
-       - It should be parametrised methid.
+       - It should be parametrised method.
-       - It sholud be prefix with set .
+       - It should be prefix with set .
        - It is non--static.
-       - fomal argument type of parametrised method depends on the data type of private member.
+       - formal argument type of parametrised method depends on the data type of private member.
        - Syntax : public void setPrivateMemberName(privateMemberDatatype privateMemberName){
         this.privateMemberName = privateMemberName;
        }